lucee/lucee-docs/docs/03.reference/01.functions/cacheregionnew/function.md

 ---
-title: cacheregionnew
+title: CacheRegionNew
 id: function-cacheregionnew
-related:
 categories:
 - cache
+description: 'This function exists solely for the purpose of compatibility with other CFML Engines.  '
 ---

-this function exists solely for the purpose of compatibility with other CFML Engines.  we strongly recommend not to use this function.
+This function exists solely for the purpose of compatibility with other CFML Engines.

-        to create a cache connection either declare it in your Application.cfc or create it via the in the Administrator interface.
+We strongly recommend not to use this function. to create a cache connection either declare it in your Application.cfc or create it via the in the Administrator interface.